2017–18 All-Ireland Intermediate Club Football Championship

 The 2017–2018 All-Ireland Intermediate Club Football Championship is the 15th annual gaelic football club championship since its establishment in the 2003-04 season.
 The winners of the intermediate club championship in each county enter the competition.
+Moy won the title.

 The 2016-17 champions were Westport from Mayo who defeated St. Colmcille's of Meath on 19 February 2017 to win their 1st title.